jamielance/test-repo-for-credentials/E003/MESSAGE_CLASS_IMPLEMENTATION_SUMMARY.md

 This document summarizes the implementation of a comprehensive message class system for the COS Auto Posting solution, replacing all literal error messages with structured message handling.

+**Important Note:** A Message Class in ABAP is a **table of defined texts** for holding error messages, not a code class.
+It stores predefined message texts that can be referenced by message number and ID.

 ## Files Created/Modified

 ### 1. New Message Class Files